revanthbudida04-hash/Revanth-programming-projects/README.md

 # Revanth-programming-projects
-This is a basic level grade calculator code to help children who cannot afford python paid classes
+This is a basic level class to help children who cannot afford python paid classes